 $210,000 – $50,000 = $160,000

-According to the 70% rule, the most someone should pay for this property would be $160,000.
+According to the 70 percent rule, the most someone should pay for this property would be $160,000.

-But there are problems with the 70% rule.
-This rule of thumb assumes that 30% of the ARV will be spent on holding costs, closing costs (on both the buyer’s and seller’s side, such as commissions, taxes, attorney fees, title company fees, and more), the flipper’s profit, and any other charges that come up during the deal.
+But there are problems with the 70 percent rule.
+This rule of thumb assumes that 30 percent of the ARV will be spent on holding costs, closing costs (on both the buyer’s and seller’s side, such as commissions, taxes, attorney fees, etc.), the flipper’s profit, and any other charges that come up during the deal.
 This works well in many markets, but it has some severe limitations.

-For example, the 70% rule doesn’t work as well for a property where the ARV is low, such as $50,000.
-As mentioned earlier, the 30% deducted from the ARV includes the holding costs and closing costs, as well as the profit the investor or flipper wants to make.
+For example, the 70 percent rule doesn’t work as well for a property where the ARV is low, such as $50,000.
+As mentioned earlier, the 30 percent deducted from the ARV includes the holding costs and closing costs, as well as the profit the investor or flipper wants to make.

 Do these calculations make sense?
 Do you have follow-up questions about any of the rules?